nodejs-loaders/nodejs-loaders/README.md

 The following JustWorks¹:

-You can register an individual nodejs-loader via `--import` like:
+You can register an individual via `--import` like:

 ```console
 $ node --import=@nodejs-loaders/tsx ./main.tsx
 ```

-Or register multiple nodejs-loaders via multiple `--import`s like:
+Or register multiple via multiple `--import`s like:

 ```console
 $ node \